Microsoft Excel has been around since the 1980’s.

-While Microsoft Excel is an easy-to-use and widely-accepted program, it may be causing you to work harder, not smarter.
-Despite all of the features Excel provides, you may have already outgrown Excel if you find that spreadsheet chaos is affecting your day-to-day productivity.
-Here are five signs it’s time to replace Excel spreadsheets with an online database:
+While Microsoft Excel is an easy-to-use program, it may be causing you to work harder, not smarter.
+Here are five sure signs it’s time to replace your spreadsheets with an online database:

 1. You have multiple users trying to edit spreadsheets at the same time.